HarryRobertson/Mu/Demo/readme.md

 You should get a response on the other queue http://localhost:8080/#/queues/%2F/bar equivalent to the normal ASP demo WeatherForecast

 It's just a start, there's lots I want to add:
+- there is currently no way to nack messages
 - configurable serialisation (JWT as default to allow sending of headers, payload integrity validation, potential sender validation)
 - message Handlers a la Controllers, built in
 - Auth